DanielHabenicht/danielhabenicht.github.io/_posts/2021-04-07-first-ctf-at-tu-berlin-bambi.md

 ![image](https://user-images.githubusercontent.com/13590797/115124821-952b9580-9fc4-11eb-8d4c-b5b1a75ed2ca.png)

-Having a look at the `/messages` function we can see that `req.session.user` is used without sanitizing it, which means if we can put an Operator like `{$regex: "."}` there (which matches any character), we can retrieve the first 50 messages of the database.
+Having a look at the `/messages` endpoint we can see that `req.session.user` is used without sanitizing it, which means if we can put an Operator like `{"$regex": "."}` there (which matches any character and thus any user), we can retrieve the first 50 messages of the database.
 ```javascript
 router.get('/messages', function (req, res, next) {
   if (!req.session.user) {